fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 - `h1` gets a new font and a font-size assigned to it `font: 32px 'Courier'
 - `h2` will keep the font ('verdana') specified in the `body` selector but the font size gets changed with `font-size: 20px`

 Really think about this until you get it 100%.
 Playing around with the code is your best bet.
+Again, don't be afraid to mess up your code as you can restore it from the Rocket menu item.

 @annotation:tour classes
 #Using the 'class' attribute
 We are going to take one last step in terms of complexity and understand two very important features of HTML and CSS - *classes* and *ids*.

 From the Rocket menu, select 'Classes & IDs' and then preview it.
-We have now made it strikingly ugly again, but for a good reason.
+We have managed to make it strikingly ugly again, but for a good reason.

 ##What's a <div> then?
 In order to use classes efficiently in our example, we are nesting our verses inside <div> tags.
 A <div> defines simply a division or section in your HTML content.
 You will then typically add further content within your <div> as we have done.
-There's nothing magical about <div>s but don't worry too much about how they work just now.
+There's nothing magical about <div>s, so don't worry too much about them for now.

 ##What's changed?
 Look at the `index.html` file and you will see that we have <p> tags for the introductory paragraph beneath the "Mary had a little lamb" header title.
 However, we also have used <p> tags for the verses.
 How to we style them differently even though it they both use the <p> tags?Look